janko320000/TheTris/README.md

 # TheTris

-This is a small html5 tetris game , written by pure javascript and html5 canvas,modular by browserify.
+This is a small html5 tetris game, written by pure javascript and html5 canvas, modular by browserify.

-Just a practice, if  you are interested in writing html5 games,check the code and have fun!
+Just a practice, if  you are interested in writing html5 games, check the code and have fun!

 # Demo